The Westin St Maarten

 How to Stay Here with Points:

 At a range of 35,000 – 40,000 points per night, there are a couple of ways you can stay at this hotel for free.
-The first is via staying at Marriott and Starwood properties and earning points through stays.
+The first is via staying at Marriott properties and earning points through stays.
 If you are going to try to earn free nights this way, make sure to check out the Marriott Promotion Page – here you will find a variety of ways to earn Marriott points points and any promotions that are currently being offered to accelerate your earning power.
 This method will take some time, but if you are a frequent business traveler, it absolutely can be done.

 The Westin St Maarten